kcboggs/Ops-Assignments/seattle-ops-301d1: Read10.md

 subnetwork containing an organization's exposed, outward-facing services.
 It acts
 as the exposed point to an untrusted networks, commonly the Internet.

-The purpose of the DMZ is to add an extra layer of security to an organization's LAN.
+ A DMZ will add an extra layer of security to an organization's LAN.
 A protected and monitored network node that faces outside the internal network can access
 what is exposed in the DMZ, while the rest of the organization's network is safe behind a firewall.

-When implemented properly, a DMZ Network gives organizations extra protection in detecting
+As long as its implemented properly, a DMZ Network gives organizations extra protection in detecting
 and mitigating security breaches before they reach the internal network, where valuable assets
 are stored.